ICQ10: Ten questions for internal comms surveys

 Another important factor is the research and thinking behind the approach used; audits should always be based on robust academic research and theory.

-In this article, I explain how my AVID model for good and ethical practice can be used as the basis for ten core questions for internal communication audits.
+In this article, I explain how my AVID model for good and ethical practice can be used as the basis for ten core internal communication survey questions for internal communication audits.

 The Alignment-Voice-Identification-Dialogue (AVID) model evolved out of my PhD research that explored employee channel preferences, information interests, comms satisfaction levels and organisational engagement levels.